idushes/agent-task-manager/README.md

 8. Each task has `root_task_id` for hierarchy tracking
 9. When getting a task (GET /task), completed first-level subtasks are included in the response
 10. Only the creator of a root task can view all tasks in its hierarchy (GET /root-task/:id/tasks)
+11. When a task transitions to `submitted` status, a notification is automatically sent to Redis queue `task_notifications` with task ID and assignee name

 ### Task Hierarchy Example
 ```